DanFMoore/react-tutorial/README.md

 This repository shows how React can be used with the Express framework isomorphically; that is to use the same code on both the server and browser.
 This uses the comment box example from the [React tutorial](http://facebook.github.io/react/docs/tutorial.html) but in addition to rendering the comment box in the browser, it pre-renders it on the server, using the same code.

 There are also a few other additions.
 I've set up `webpack` so that it bundles up the code to be used in the browser.
-I also didn't particularly like the `JSX` template render methods being in the same file as the controller code (despite what React says, they are controllers; they behave exactly the same way as Angular's controllers).
+I also didn't particularly like the `JSX` template render methods being in the same file as the controller / component code (despite what React says, they are not just "views"; they behave very similar to Angular's controllers).
 And lastly since I had to server-side rendering, I've had to use a view engine.
 I've chose `Swig` as unlike `Jade` it uses proper HTML and so means I have one fewer language to learn (which fits into the philosophy of isomorphism).

 Naturally this means all of the other server language implementations have been removed - Python, PHP etc.